art sales and leasing

 City Hall

 The City Hall Gallery is located on the main level of Burlington's City Hall and features Vermont artists from BCA’s external exhibitions program on a rotating basis.
-This exhibit runs through December 2024.
+The current exhibition runs through October.

 Current Exhibition (expand/collapse)